yiisoft/assets/docs/asset-manager.md

 }
 ```

-### Publishing when using a load balancer
+### Pre-publishing when using a load balancer

-Single publishing of asset bundles is suitable when using local files, load balancer, and multiple applications
+Pre-publishing asset bundles is suitable for both local files and multiple servers behind a load balancer.
-located on different servers.
+In the latter case you need to use a static hash for the name of the directory that is created when publishing.

-Additionally, you need to use a static hash for the name of the directory that is created when publishing.
-Just like
+Just like in the previous example, you need to create a console command and execute it at the time of
-in the previous example, you need to create a console command and execute it at the time of application deployment:
+application deployment:

 ```php
 use Symfony\Component\Console\Command\Command;